lidom/Script-StatLearn-BSc/README.md

-# Script for my B.Sc. course Computer Aided Statistical Analysis
+# Script for my course Statistical Learning for Business and Economics (B.Sc.)